Code-Institute-Submissions/Milestone-Project-112/README.md

 # Introduction

-Gym City is a webpage built to get users to sign up to the gym as well as informing them of the locations, facilities, prices and members of staff.
-Personally I have always been passionate about fitness so the opportunity to build a website for a gym excited me, I made the webiste user friendly and includng the content that i'd like to see if i were going to join a new gym.
+Gym City is a web page built to get users to sign up to the gym as well as informing them of the locations, facilities, prices and members of staff.
+Personally, I have always been passionate about fitness so the opportunity to build a website for a gym excited me, I made the website user friendly and including the content that I'd like to see if I were going to join a new gym.

 This is my first Milestone Project for my Full Stack Development Program at Code Institute, in which i was given instructions to make a static and responsive website including at least 3 pages.
 In creating this website I used CSS3 and HTML5.